 Bio of the speaker: Elena Simina Tănăsescu is Professor of constitutional law and EU law at the Law Faculty of the University of Bucharest and Director of the Centre for Constitutional Law and Political Institutions (www.cdcip.ro).
 She is a member of the Group of Independent Experts on the European Charter of Local Self Government at the Council of Europe and President of the Romanian Association of Constitutional Law and of the Franco-Romanian Association of Lawyers.
 Since 2016 she serves as adviser on constitutional reform of the Romanian President.
 During the constitutional crisis of February 2017, she represented the President before the Constitutional Court of Romania in a case concerning an alleged conflict of a constitutional nature between the state authorities.

-In preparation for the event we recommend the following materials written by Prof. Tănăsescu:
+In preparation for the event we recommended the following materials written by Prof. Tănăsescu:

 - Analysis: Criminal policy or criminal politics?